Rays vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Zack Littell will try to control Michael Conforto and the San Francisco Giants when they play his Tampa Bay Rays on Tuesday at 9:45 PM ET.
+Wilmer Flores and the San Francisco Giants will play Yandy Diaz and the Tampa Bay Rays on Wednesday at Oracle Park, at 3:45 PM ET.

-The favored Giants have -110 moneyline odds to win against the underdog Rays, who are listed at -110.
-The contest's total has been listed at 8.5 runs.
+The Giants are the favorite in this one, at -110, while the underdog Rays have -110 odds to upset.
+The total is 8.5 runs for the game.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.